 She is also the lead vocalist in Adelaide alternative rock band, The 4 Star Heroes.

 Brenton Edgecombe has been a professional entertainer since 1997, working in theatres, clubs, function venues and onboard cruise ships as one half of a unique music and comedy double-act called String Fever.
 String Fever is the winner of five Australian entertainment industry MO Awards, including Variety Entertainers of the Year.

-Brenton also pretends to be Elton John in a tribute show called Crocodile Rocket and records string lines for various projects in his home studio.
+Brenton also pretends to be Elton John in a tribute show called Elton by Brenton and records string lines for various projects in his home studio.
 Before embarking on the path of entertainment Brenton played violin with the Adelaide Symphony Orchestra and many other groups in Adelaide and Sydney.

 Career highlights include performing onboard the historic QEII, shaking hands with Ita Buttrose and appearing as an earnest coffee drinker on Neighbours.
-Brenton is also a passionate animal rights advocate and his alter-ego Vegan Smythe has had over 350,000 YouTube channel views.
+Brenton also wrote and appeared in the original comedy-cabaret DON'T SHOOT!
+I'm a Vegan (Adelaide Fringe Festival 2020) which was four-star rated by the Advertiser and five-star rated by several lesser known (but more discerning) publications.

 Caellyen has a strange tradition in his life.
 Every 6 years, 5 months, and 15 days, he is involved in musical theatre in some capacity.
 The last one being the Met’s 2011 Joseph and the Amazing Technicolour Dream Coat.
 Caellyen looks forward to seeing you all on Saturday the 13th of April, 2024!